Jar Lost Money for Four Consecutive Years. FY2025 Was Different.

 Profit before tax: ₹13.17 Cr.
 Tax payable: Zero.

 The zero tax line is not a surprise.
 Jar has accumulated losses of over ₹286 Cr from its first four years.
 Under Indian tax law, carried-forward losses create deferred tax assets that absorb taxable income in subsequent profitable years.
-At ₹13.17 Cr current profit, the accumulated losses may shield Jar from significant tax liability for several years — the exact duration depends on profit trajectory, applicable rates, and the deferred tax computation, which the XBRL filing does not detail.
+At ₹13.17 Cr current profit, the accumulated losses may shield Jar from significant tax liability for several years, the exact duration depends on profit trajectory, applicable rates, and the deferred tax computation, which the audited filing does not detail.

 The auditor is MSKA & Associates (a Big 4-adjacent firm).
 The opinion is unqualified.
 There is no note suggesting these numbers carry qualification or disclaimer at the filing level.